nickmvincent/DataLeverageRoundup/readme.md

 Many tools have focused on showing how our data is used and how pervasive data collection systems are.
 These may be very useful for convincing people to join data leverage movements.

 - [Exposing.AI](https://exposing.ai/about/) - "Check if your Flickr photos were used to build face recognition"
-  - searches datasets so you can figure out if your images had been used in facial recognition datasets
+  - Search to find if your images have been used in facial recognition datasets
   - Connection with data strikes: could be useful in raising public awareness about how image data is being used
 - [Big Tech Detective](https://bigtechdetective.net/) - "What would the web look like without big tech companies? "
 - [NYT - "The Secretive Company That Might End Privacy as We Know It"](https://www.nytimes.com/2020/01/18/technology/clearview-privacy-facial-recognition.html)